AxisCommunications/acap-computer-vision-sdk-examples/opencv-image-capture-cpp/README.md

 docker --tlsverify --host tcp://$DEVICE_IP:$DOCKER_PORT system prune --all --force
 ```

-If you encounter any TLS related issues, please see the TLS setup chapter regarding the `DOCKER_CERT_PATH` environment variable in the [Docker ACAP repository](https://github.com/AxisCommunications/docker-acap).
+If you encounter any TLS related issues, please see the TLS setup chapter regarding the `DOCKER_CERT_PATH` environment variable in the [Docker ACAP repository](https://github.com/AxisCommunications/docker-acap#securing-the-docker-acap-using-tls).

 ### Install the image

 Next, the built image needs to be uploaded to the device.
 This can be done through a registry or directly.
-In this case, the direct transfer is used by piping the compressed application directly to the device's docker client:
+In this case, the direct transfer is used by piping the compressed application directly to the device's Docker client:

 ```sh
 docker save $APP_NAME | docker --tlsverify --host tcp://$DEVICE_IP:$DOCKER_PORT load